bottkars/pks-jump-azure/README.md

 - network peering from jumphost to pks networks
 - installation of cf-uaac, bosh cli
 - dns configuration and check
+- creation of public lb and dns a records for k8s clusters
+- script for additional k8s clusters
+- load balanver rules for uaa and api access

 ## requirements